speterlin/quant-trading/README.md

 print(str(assets) + "\nTotal Current Value: " + str(assets['current_value'].sum()) + "\nTotal Current Value (BTC): " + str(assets['current_value(btc)'].sum()))`
 ```

-## Backtesting in virtual Python environment (like stated above)
+## Backtesting in Python virtual environment shell (like stated above)

 Both stocks and crypto backtesting don't take into effect a -0.3 Stop-Loss on the entire portfolio (this would add compute time and might subtract from the scientific nature of figuring out which portfolio algorithm and parameter combination performs best in the time period).

-Algorithms are listed in stocks.py#run_portfolio and crypto.py#run_portfolio_rr (only 1 algorithm for crypto since not much reading on different crypto algorithms and rr is simple and historically effective) and parameters are listed within each method (ie stocks.py#run_portfolio_top_n_gainers_ai_analysis) as all cap values.
+Algorithms are listed in downloaded package directory `stocks_speterlin/module1.py#run_portfolio` and `stocks_crypto/module1.py#run_portfolio_rr` (only 1 algorithm for crypto since not much reading on different crypto algorithms and rr - relative rank - is simple and historically effective) and parameters are listed within each method (ie `stocks_speterlin/module1.py#run_portfolio_top_n_gainers_ai_analysis`) as all cap values.

 Stocks:
 ```python